PencilCode/codegym/src/documents/ref/cs.html.md

 the middle.

-Saying `cs` by itself will not do anything, because CoffeeScript only runs commands with at least two words: you need to use `do cs`.
+Saying `cs` by itself will not do anything, because our language only runs commands with at least two words: you need to use `do cs`.